-Founded in 2007, the Canadian company makes smart thermostats, temperature sensors, light switches, cameras, and contact sensors that keep your home comfortable when you’re there and save you money when you’re not.
+Founded in 2007, ecobee is a Canadian company that makes smart thermostats, temperature sensors, light switches, cameras, and contact sensors that keep your home comfortable when you’re there and save you money when you’re not.

-“At that time, we were observing regular spikes in our API latency that pushed us far beyond our SLO.
+We were observing regular spikes in our API latency that pushed us far beyond our SLO.
 We were spending lots of time digging through our metrics, trying to correlate the data and come up with an explanation.
 It quickly became clear that we were wasting time and ultimately we were just guessing and getting nowhere.
-We needed something that would gather more detailed data and present it in an intuitive way for us to dig into it.”
+We needed something that would gather more detailed data and present it in an intuitive way for us to dig into.

 Many engineers at ecobee first learned how to use Honeycomb via the Free plan.
 Giving teams a chance to experience Honeycomb’s value in a low-risk setting enabled adoption to grow quickly across different squads.